JustinHuPrime/TCompiler/README.md

 * `void-return`: returning void in a non-void function.
 Defaults to error.
 May not be an error if inline assembly is used to setup the return value.

+* `unreachable`: unreachable statements detected.
+Defaults to warn.

 * `unrecognized-file`: unrecognized file extensions.
-Default to error.
+Defaults to error.
 If not an error, unrecognized files are skipped.

 #### Debug Options